Using RefWorks

 Start by Identifying the general social issues suggested by the toys you have selected, and enter the concepts into the search box.

-- EXAMPLE: toys AND gender* and child*
+- Example: toys AND (gender* or identity) AND child*

-- TIP: the asterisk finds variations on the root word such as "genders" or "gendered," and "child" or "children"
+- Tip: The asterisk finds variations on the root word such as "genders" or "gendered," and "child" or "children"

-- EXAMPLE: toys AND (masculine* OR feminine*)
+- Example: toys AND (masculin* OR feminin*)

-- TIP: use the "OR" operator to look for concepts that are synonyms or are otherwise related to each other.
+- Tip: use the "OR" operator to look for concepts that are synonyms or are otherwise related to each other.

 Search a class or brand of toy: